Prince1314-patel/Multi-lingual-chatbot/reference-docs/to-do.md

 - [ ] Integrate OpenAI Whisper or equivalent for ASR on backend.
 - [ ] Chain whisper transcription to Groq translation API call.
-- [ ] Integrate Coqui TTS for translated text synthesis to audio.
+- [ ] Integrate Chatterbox TTS for translated text synthesis to audio and voice cloning capabilities.
-- [ ] Optionally add Chatterbox TTS integration for voice cloning capabilities.
 - [ ] Expand WebSocket handling for binary audio frames and JSON messages.
 - [ ] Add UI indicators showing transcription, translation, and synthesis progress.
 - [ ] Implement playback controls for both original and synthesized voice messages.